allenx/Swifty-Klotski/README.md

 We built Swifty-Klotski in which an AI can automatically search for `feasible` solutions to a layout.

-## Interpreting the Puzzel in Math
+## Interpreting the Puzzle in Math

 > Coordinate Mapping.